xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Relative to the docs folder, like `api`<!-- -->, no initial/final slashes.
+Path to the API documentation folder relative to the docs folder.

 </td></tr>